Ilisimatusarfik educates for both the private and public labour market, and does research and programmes within humanities, social and health science.

 Public lecture about: Life - the most beautiful fairy tale.
 Christianity in H.C.
 Andersen's writings

 This interdisciplinary, cross-sectoral, international conference considers the economic and developmental advantages and disadvantages faced by microstates, island territories, and arctic regions, exploring theory, empirically grounded best practice, and political-economic strategy

-On Friday 12 October 2018, the first meeting was held in a new cooperation committee consisting of the rectors from the country's four gymnasiums and the rector of Ilisimatusarfik
+Friday 12 October 2018, the first and constituent meeting was held in a completely new cooperation committee consisting of the principals from the country's four high schools and the rector of Ilisimatusarfik

 Rector Gitte Adler Reimer's opening speech - Conference about Greenland-EU relations